Do audit committees manage legitimacy through increased voluntary reporting? Evidence from a large-scale textual analysis of audit committee reports

-This study investigates (1) whether legitimacy management motivates audit committees to voluntarily disclose their financial reporting oversight activities in the audit committee report and if so, (2) whether such legitimacy management disclosure strategy is effective.
-The answer is important because, if true, it would suggest that (1) a regulatory mandate to require expanded audit committee reports may not be necessary, and (2) audit committees are able to use disclosures to effectively maintain and restore their legitimacy.
-Performing a large-scale textual analysis of over 8,000 U.S. companies’ audit committee report disclosures issued between 2006 and 2017, we find that audit committees voluntarily increase disclosure of their financial reporting and auditor oversight activities following (1) the SEC’s 2015 Concept Release which encouraged greater audit committee disclosure and (2) a company’s announced need to restate its financial statements.
-In addition, we find that increased audit committee disclosure partially mitigates the negative impact of a restatement on shareholder satisfaction with the audit committee, as measured by shareholder votes to ratify the audit committee members and audit committee turnover.
+This study investigates whether audit committees manage legitimacy by voluntarily disclosing their financial reporting and audit oversight activities in the audit committee report.
+The answer is important because, if true, it would suggest that a regulatory mandate to require expanded audit committee reports may not be necessary.
+Performing a large-scale textual analysis of over 24,000 U.S. companies’ audit committee report disclosures issued between 2006 and 2017, we find that audit committees of large accelerated filers (LAFs) voluntarily increase disclosure of their financial reporting and audit oversight activities following (1) the SEC’s 2015 Concept Release which encouraged greater audit committee disclosure and (2) a company’s announced need to restate its financial statements.
+However, we do not find a similar increase following either event for non-large accelerated filers.
+Our findings indicate that large companies respond to external demand for additional audit committee disclosure but that a regulatory mandate may improve small company audit committee reporting.

 Keywords: audit committee reports, voluntary disclosure, textual analysis, LIWC

 Suggested Citation: Suggested Citation